K-Bust

 K-Bust (a.k.a.
-Karla Bustamante) is a Chilean-Canadian singer-songwriter and multi-instrumentalist, born to Chilean parents in the city of Valparaiso.
+Karla Bustamante) is a Chilean-Canadian singer-songwriter and multi-instrumentalist, born to Chilean parents in the city of Valparaíso.
 After spending part of her life in Chile, she moved to Montreal, Quebec, Canada, to pursue her music career.

 Early life

 Her interest in music began at an early age influenced by various Pop artists of her era.
 Soon she demonstrates an innate musical ability by teaching herself piano at the age of six and then guitar at the age of nine.
 Years later, encouraged by her grandfather, she attends her first formal classical piano training at the Izidor Handler Music conservatory of Viña del Mar, where she improved both her piano skills and music theory.